 The district's second learning option is to move into a hybrid learning model in which students attend school in person for some time during the week and participate in online learning on the days they are not in school in person.
 This would allow for a reduced number of students to be in buildings while providing a combination of onsite and online learning.
+School dismissal for all buildings in the Hybrid Model will be 2:55 pm.

-Every Day Half-Days for PK and K; Two Full Days for Grades 1-5 + Virtual When Not in Building
+Every Day Half-Days for PK and K; Two Full Days for Grades 1-5 + Virtual When Not in Building Dismissal 2:55 pm